hadv/ethaura/QUICKSTART.md

 # Quick Start Guide

-Get up and running with EthAura in 5 minutes!
+Get up and running with ΞTHΛURΛ in 5 minutes!

 ## Prerequisites